Jan 22, 1999, 9:15 am

 could feel the despair creeping into me.
 Gripping me.
 The sobs were

 coming.
 I looked at the line.
-She was getting close to the gate… The sobs were
+She was getting close to the gate

 racking my chest.